A Holistic Approach to Safety

 Our greatest compliment is that many schools return year after year.
 They come back because they know we take safety seriously.
 Instructors enjoy an open and honest relationship with supervisors and managers.
 Issues and concerns are dealt with immediately.
 We have detailed risk management protocols and procedures that are reviewed and reevaluated regularly.

-If you have any questions or concerns about safety and risk management at Strathcona Park Lodge please call, 250-286-3122, or email, firstname.lastname@example.org
+If you have any questions or concerns about safety and risk management at Strathcona Park Lodge please email, firstname.lastname@example.org